 When are biological medicines usually prescribed?

-Biological medicines are usually prescribed when you have taken at least two DMARDs for six months and your rheumatoid arthritis (RA) has not improved.
+Biological medicines are usually prescribed when you have taken at least two DMARDs for six months and your RA has not improved.
 They are only prescribed by doctors in a hospital who specialise in treating RA (consultant rheumatologists).

 If your doctor thinks that a biological medicine would work for you then you are usually asked to take a DMARD called methotrexate at the same time.
 Some people cannot take methotrexate and they may be asked to take a different DMARD.